 - Excessive rains can cause floods.
 All necessary precautions should be taken to save all possessions from getting damaged and as a precautionary measure, it is advisable to inform the concerned authorities for necessary action.

 - Just in case a family member does not return home at the usual time, we should enquire at the place where he/she might have visited.
 We can check at their friend’s place or any place they are likely to visit.
-If none of them are able to give the whereabouts of the family member, it is advisable to inform local police and file a First Information Report (FIR) and seek help in tracking the person.
+If none of them are able to give the whereabouts of the family member, it is advisable to inform the local police and file a First Information Report (FIR) and seek help in tracking the person.